Privacy laws of the United States: State privacy laws

-The right to privacy is protected also by more than 600 laws in the states and by a dozen federal laws, like those protecting health and student information, also limiting electronic surveillance.
+The right to privacy is protected also by more than 600 laws in the states and by a dozen federal laws, covering such matters as health and student information, and also placing limits on electronic surveillance.

 As of 2024, over a dozen states had data privacy laws.

 "Opt-out" requirements

 Several of the US federal privacy laws have substantial "opt-out" requirements, requiring that the individual specifically opt-out of commercial dissemination of personally identifiable information (PII).
 In some cases, an entity wishing to "share" (disseminate) information is required to provide a notice, such as a GLBA notice or a HIPAA notice, requiring individuals to specifically opt-out.
 These "opt-out" requests may be executed either by use of forms provided by the entity collecting the data, with or without separate written requests.